Attacks in Russia during the Russian invasion of Ukraine: May 2022

-On 11 May, the Belgorod governor claimed that Solokhi was shelled from the side of Ukraine.
-According to his statements, one person was killed and seven were injured as a result of the incident.
+On 11 May, the Belgorod governor claimed that Solokhi was shelled from Ukraine.
+According to him, one person was killed and seven were injured as a result of the incident.
 Videos online also showed damage to stores and private houses, local officials reportedly began evacuating the village after the attack.
 The deceased was identified as Ruslan Nefyodov, aged 18.

 On 15 May, Gladkov said that one person was injured with a shrapnel wound in Sereda after a Ukrainian strike, as 10 shells were reportedly shot down by Russian air defense systems.
 Another 10 shells fell close to Novostroyevka-Vtoraya, while another round of eight artillery shells reportedly damaged a power line and a number of farming structures in Zhuravlyovka.

-On 17 May, he claimed that one more person was slightly injured in Bezymeno as it was shelled from the territory of Ukraine.
+On 17 May, Gladkov claimed that one more person was slightly injured in Bezymeno as it was shelled from the territory of Ukraine.
 Kursk governor said that the border checkpoint at Tyotkino had been shelled once again on the same day, no victims were reported.
 On 18 May, Gladkov declared that Solokhi was shelled again, and one person was reportedly injured.
 Kursk governor Starovoyt reported that Alekseevka, Glushkovsky District, was shelled.
 On 19 May, Starovoyt claimed that a distillery in Tyotkino was shelled, a truck driver died, and at least one civilian was wounded.
 On the same day, Alekseevka and Dronovka were reportedly shelled.

 On 25 May, Gladkov claimed that one person was wounded in Zhuravlyovka as it was shelled "from the territory of Ukraine".
 Zhuravlyovka and Nekhoteyevka were subject to continuous shelling on 26 May.
 A woman died from her wounds in the hospital the next day.
 On 26 May, Starovoyt said that Vorozhba, Sudzhansky District came under shelling "from the Ukrainian side", and a local school teacher was wounded by broken glass.

-June 2022
+June–July 2022

 On 6 June, a bridge at Tyotkino was shelled, damaging it.
 Near the bridge, a block of apartments was badly damaged, a car was burnt out and the local sugar refinery suffered some damage.

 Klintsy and its surrounding regions in Bryansk Oblast were shelled for three days straight beginning on 12 June.
 The first two days of attacks were more minor incidents targeting military bases, with little to no casualties.
 On 14 June a helicopter fired missiles at residential areas in the city, damaging dozens of houses and ripping a woman's leg off.
 Authorities recorded six injuries on 14 June.
 As a result of the attacks, Klintsy and the surrounding region was left without water and electricity.

-On 22 June, the Novoshakhtinsk oil refinery in the Rostov Oblast was reportedly hit by a suicide drone, no casualties were reported.
+On 22 June, the Novoshakhtinsk oil refinery in Rostov Oblast was reportedly hit by a suicide drone, no casualties were reported.

-Haaretz described the bombing of Russian villages on the Ukrainian border as "constant" and attributed them to the Ukrainian army fire.